 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time between Paris and Amsterdam is 4 hours and 20 minutes and the fastest journey time is 3 hours and 17 minutes.
-On an average weekday, there are 31 trains per day travelling from Paris to Amsterdam.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Paris and Amsterdam is 7 hours and 38 minutes, with around 28 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Travelling from Paris to Amsterdam is much easier and faster than we first thought it would be.
 Planning for a week in Europe starting in Paris and then heading further afield, Amsterdam became a serious option with Thalys high-speed trains taking around 3 hours 20 minutes to whisk us from Gare du Nord to Amsterdam Centraal.
 It seemed like a no-brainer, so off we went.